Aspects of the bulk flat space limit in AdS/CFT: Amplitudes and state preparation

 becomes well approximated by a delta function of momentum conservation times the flat space S-matrix.
 This is multiplied by a factor that goes to zero, namely $\Lambda^{-d-1}$, at the same time that the delta function goes to infinity.
 These corrections give the total amplitude as a number.
 What is clear is that the limit will land exactly on the natural notion of the S-matrix.
 The AdS gaussians are such that they lead to well separated in and out states in the S-matrix formulation of flat space.
 The wave function for in and out states become the correct flat space in and out wave functions that one would use in the LSZ formalism.
 The effective range of time has become infinitely long in the local flat coordinates $x$.
 Similarly, spatially separated regions much farther than $O(1/\sqrt {\Delta})$ cannot contribute.
 The extra contribution of the spatial slices of AdS are making it so that the contribution is not only for short times near the origin, but also for short distances.
 Hence the interaction integral region comes from a very small diamond near $p$, but it is written as an integral over a volume between two global Cauchy slices.

 This will occur also to higher orders in perturbation theory.
 So long as the corresponding Feynman propagators are sufficiently suppressed at long distances, the amplitudes can be just as well computed in global AdS as in flat space.
+This will be true Feynman diagram by diagram \footnote{We should note that there are various claims in the literature about the flat limit matching Feynman diagram by Feynman diagram, starting from Euclidean correlators and performing analytic continuations, for example \cite{Fitzpatrick:2011hu,Marotta:2024sce}.
+In our opinion, a common feature of these works is that the real time aspect that only a small region of space and time contributes is obscured.}.

 To translate between flat space and AdS we eventually need to take this limit procedure fully into account, by not being exactly at $\Lambda=\infty$, but very near that limit.
 The full prescription of how to do that is beyond the scope of the present paper and is being considered by the authors.
 Here we are just pointing out that the result from the global AdS computation is very close to the correct notion of the flat space S-matrix.